SdgTestEnvironment/sdg-indicators/_pages/en/about_platform.md

 ## Comparison of SDG and DNS indicators

 The United Nations SDG indicators and their numbering are not identical to the DNS indicators.
-If an SDG indicator is comparable to a DNS indicator, this is indicated by a button with a direct link to the respective indicator.
+If an SDG indicator is comparable to a DNS indicator, this is indicated by a button with a direct link to the respective indicator (Fig. 4).

 <img src="https://g205sdgs.github.io/sdg-indicators/assets/img/about/en/sdgIndicatorPage.PNG" alt="Abbildung 4: Schaltfläche zu verwandtem DNS-Indikator (hervorgehoben)" class="responsiveImg">